 On March 14, 2017, our board of directors authorized a \$25,000 share repurchase program.
 Any shares repurchased under this program will be canceled and returned to authorized but unissued status.
-This new share repurchase program replaces the \$9,500 remaining from the previously announced \$15,000 share repurchase program.
+This share repurchase program replaced the \$9,500 remaining from the previously announced \$15,000 share repurchase program.
+During the year ended December 31, 2018, we purchased and canceled 1,000 shares for \$3,800, including commissions and fees.
 During the years ended December 31, 2017 and 2016, respectively, we did not repurchase any shares under the repurchase programs.
-During the year ended December 31, 2015, we repurchased 293 shares.
+As of December 31, 2018, there remained \$21,200 under this share repurchase program.